-Welcome to L3: Long Leaf Law, the home of the North Carolina Bar Association’s blog community.
+Welcome to NCBarBlog, the home of the North Carolina Bar Association’s blog community.

-Content is written by and for members of the North Carolina Bar Association, the largest voluntary association of legal professionals in the state.
+This is where members of the North Carolina Bar Association, the largest voluntary association of legal professionals in the state, go for the latest information about the practice of law.

 What is the North Carolina Bar Association?